-How about planning a bike trip to Austria?
+How do I go about planning a bike trip to Austria?

-Should I rent or bring my own bike?
+Should I rent a bike or bring my own?

-For day trips and shorter tours, bikes can be rented in practically every village, many hotels as well as 170 train stations throughout Austria.
-As you can imagine, the quality of the bicyles available varies greatly.
-If you are serious about your cycling and are not joining an organized and a pre-arranged bike tour, you may want to take your own bike with you overseas.
-Most airlines are prepared to handle your bicycle and any bike store will be helpful in partially dissasembling and packaging the bike for the flight.
-If you've never re-assembled your bike before we recommend a dry run and some practice, after all we don't want you spending your first day on the trip adjusting your breaks and seat.
+For day trips and shorter tours, bikes can be hired in practically every village.
+You will find them in many hotels, as well as 170 train stations throughout Austria.
+As you can imagine, the quality of the bicycles available varies greatly.
+If you are serious about your cycling and are not joining an organized, pre-arranged bike tour, you may want to bring your own bike with you to Austria.
+Most airlines are prepared to handle your bicycle, and any bike store will be helpful in partially disassembling and packaging the bike for the flight.
+If you've never re-assembled your bike before, we recommend a dry run and some practice.
+After all, we don't want you spending your first day on the trip adjusting your breaks and seat.

-Mountain bikes or touring bikes are the most suitable for a bike trip in Austria, since most scenic bike trails are not paved all the way.
+Mountain bikes or touring bikes are the most suitable for a bike trip in Austria, since most scenic bike trails are not fully paved.

 How can I transport my bike while in Austria?